-If you are a public utility your system probably filed a Distribution Annual Report (Form 7100.1-1) and you should find your 2009 system data already entered into SHRIMP.
-This is not be the most current data - at the time SHRIMP was created only the annual reports for 2009 were available.
-This information is shown only to allow you to confirm that this is your system - it is not used for any other purpose in SHRIMP.
+If you are a public utility your system probably filed a Distribution Annual Report (Form 7100.1-1) and you should find your 2009 system data already entered into SHRIMPTM.
+This is not be the most current data - at the time SHRIMPTM was created only the annual reports for 2009 were available.
+This information is shown only to allow you to confirm that this is your system - it is not used for any other purpose in SHRIMPTM and will not be updated by SHRIMPTM.